 Hofesh Shechter (Jerusalem, 1975) is one of the UK’s most exciting artists, recognized as both a choreographer and composer.
 He set up his own international touring company in 2008.
-This season NDT 1 presents his full evening double bill Uprising/Your Rooms (2009) in Programma IV.
+This season NDT 1 presents his full evening double bill Uprising/In your rooms (2008) in Programma IV.
 Shechter is an Associate Artist of Sadler’s Wells in London and Hofesh Shechter Company is Resident Company at Brighton Dome.
 His works have been taken into the repertory of many UK and international dance companies including Cedar Lake Contemporary Ballet (New York), Carte Blanche Dance Company (Norway), Bern Ballett (Switzerland), Scottish Dance Theatre (UK) and CandoCo (UK).

 Shechter graduated from the Jerusalem Academy for Dance and Music before moving to Tel Aviv to join the Batsheva Dance Company.
 Here he worked with artistic director Ohad Naharin and choreographers including Wim Vandekeybus, Paul Selwyn-Norton, Tero Saarinen and Inbal Pinto.
 Shechter began drum and percussion studies whilst in Tel Aviv and continued later in Paris at the Agostiny College of Rhythm.
 Subsequently, he began experimenting and developing his own music while participating in various projects in Europe involving dance, theatre and body-percussion.
 In 2002 Shechter arrived in the UK.